Posted by Chrom Tech on 20th Oct 2025

 Frequently Asked Questions

-What distinguishes affinity chromatography from other chromatographic techniques?
+What distinguishes affinity chromatography from other techniques?

-How has affinity chromatography impacted the pharmaceutical industry?
+How has affinity chromatography impacted pharmaceuticals?

-Can affinity chromatography be used for large-scale protein purification?
+Is affinity chromatography suitable for large-scale purification?